Simon Marcus: Glory

 At Glory 21: San Diego Marcus faced Artem Levin for the Glory Middleweight Title, in a closely contested bout, the result ended in a controversial draw.
 The two of them fought a rematch at Glory 27: Chicago.
 Marcus won the fight by DQ, after Levin decided to leave the ring mid-fight, due to the actions of the referee.
 One reporter claimed it was "one of the greatest embarrassments in the history of Glory, if not in the history of kickboxing."

 In his first title defense, Marcus faced Dustin Jacoby at Glory 34: Denver.
 He won the fight by TKO, breaking Jacoby's arm with a kick.
 In his second title defense, he fought a rematch with Jason Wilnis.
 Wilnis won the fight by a third-round TKO.

 Two months later, after scoring TKO wins over Wang Shaohua at Wu Fight and Dustin Jacoby, he was scheduled to fight a rematch with Jason Wilnis at Glory 40: Copenhagen.
 He defeated Wilnis by split decision.
 For the first title defense of his second reign, Marcus was scheduled to fight Alex Pereira at Glory 46: China.
 Pereira won the fight by unanimous decision.

 In the first fight, post-title loss, Marcus fought Zack Wells at Glory 52: Los Angeles.
 The fight ended after 63 seconds, with Marcus winning by TKO.
 At Glory 56: Denver, he Jason Wilnis for the fourth time, winning by split decision.

 Marcus challenged for the Glory Middleweight title for the third time in his career at Glory 58: Chicago, when he fought a rematch with Alex Pereira.
 The rematch ended in the same manner as their first fight, with Pereira winning by unanimous decision.

-MMA career

-Unified MMA
+Mixed martial arts

-Simon made his long-awaited professional MMA debut on December 17, 2021, against Anton Tokarchuk in Unified MMA 42, a top Canadian MMA promotion.
+Simon made his long-awaited professional MMA debut on 17 December 2021, against Anton Tokarchuk in Unified MMA 42, a top Canadian MMA promotion.
 He won the bout via technical unanimous decision after Tokarchuk was unable to continue due to eye poke.

-Marcus was next scheduled to face Dylan Schellenberg at United MMA 43 on March 4, 2022.
+Marcus was next scheduled to face Dylan Schellenberg at United MMA 43 on 4 March 2022.
 However the bout was scrapped when Schellenberg was forced to pull out for an undisclosed reason.